We’re reader-supported. If you make a purchase using our links, we may earn a commission. We only feature brands with values that align with ours.

 Best for: High-tops for everyday use.

-Other considerations: Flat sole with minimal arch support.
+Drawbacks: Flat sole with minimal arch support.

 Nothing New make low and high-top sneakers that are simple, but stylish.